 It is with surprise that we read that the Jewish leaders were not impressed by Jesus’ healing miracles.
 Right in front of their eyes the man with the withered hand, whom they knew well, was healed.
-In another incident the synagogue official was annoyed when he saw that that Jesus made the woman erect (Luke 13:10-17).
+In another incident, the synagogue official was annoyed when he saw that Jesus made the woman erect (Luke 13:10-17).
 He should have been amazed.
-It was not like claiming healing for some invisible illness, such as AIDS, where one can see no immediate change.
+It was not like claiming to heal for some invisible illness, such as AIDS, where one can see no immediate change.
 The people knew this woman and this man and their physical problems.
 Their healings were clearly visible.
 If they were God’s children, the religious leaders would have appreciated the infinite invisible Power faintly reflected in physical healings.
 They would have fallen on their knees and begged for mercy.
 But this healing miracle only annoyed the synagogue official.
 Even more astounding, “the Pharisees went out and immediately began conspiring with the Herodians against Him, as to how they might destroy Him”.

 To understand this we need to remember that Israel had no king or civil rulers at the time.
 It was governed by its religious leaders, and as in all human government systems, it is the people with dominating personalities that become the leaders; not the meek and humble children of God.
-Effectively Israel’s rulers wore a religious cloak.
-They were not acquainted with God, and to them His voice through Christ was the voice of a stranger.
+Effectively, Israel’s rulers wore a religious cloak.
+They were not acquainted with God, and to them, His voice through Christ was the voice of a stranger.

 Religion for them was a method of maintaining their power over the people.
 The Sabbath was for the Jewish leaders a tool whereby they controlled the people.

 The man with the withered hand did not ask to be healed and he did not have to prove his faith before he was healed.
 Jesus simply used him to divinely condemn the Pharisees and their traditions.
 But when Christ challenged their religious system, He challenged their authority.
 The Pharisees were not angry because Christ did heal on the Sabbath.
 They were angry because Christ was a threat to their authority.
 Jesus came by the authority of God, bearing His image, fulfilling His word, and seeking His glory; yet He was not accepted by the leaders in Israel because His teaching demanded the sacrifice of self, while the Jews “receive glory from one another and … not seek the glory that is from the one and only God” (John 5:44).
 Christ was a threat to their power.
-He gained an influence with the people because they could understand His words, and because their hearts were warmed and comforted.
+He gained an influence with the people because they could understand His words and because their hearts were warmed and comforted.
 He spoke of God, not as an avenging judge, but as a tender Father.
 He revealed the image of God as mirrored in Himself.

 In order to maintain their own power, these leaders determined to break down Jesus’ influence.
 They actually wanted Him to heal of the Sabbath.
-They asked Him whether it is lawful to heal on the Sabbath (Matthew 12:10) to trick Him into committing the “sin” of healing on the Sabbath, so that, on the basis that the Old Testament prescribed the death penalty for working on the Sabbath, and on the basis of their traditions, they could justify His murder.
+They asked Him whether it is lawful to heal on the Sabbath (Matt 12:10) to trick Him into committing the “sin” of healing on the Sabbath, so that, on the basis that the Old Testament prescribed the death penalty for working on the Sabbath, and on the basis of their traditions, they could justify His murder.

 The Sabbath is a day for good deeds.